agorf/what2read/README.md

 # what2read

-Given the shortness of free time and the abundance of great books nowadays, it makes sense to read books in order of importance.

-what2read is a simple Ruby script that helps you answer a very specific
-question: "Which book should I read next?"
+Given the shortness of free time and the abundance of great books nowadays, it makes sense to read books in order of importance. what2read helps you answer a very specific question: "Which book should I read next?"

-It does that by accessing your [Goodreads][] "to-read" bookshelf, printing an HTML listing of its books ordered by [a score][] which takes into account both the average rating of the book and the number of ratings it has received.
+It consists of three scripts:

+### `generate-oauth-access-token`

+Facilitates in creating the necessary OAuth access tokens for the [Goodreads API][API].
+It is run once (see _Configuration_ for more info).

+### `import-books`

+Accesses your "to-read" bookshelf on [Goodreads][] and imports the books into an SQLite database.
+It also downloads book covers from [Goodreads][], OpenLibrary and Google (fallbacks).
+When run more than once, it re-imports books but skips covers that have already been downloaded.

+### `serve`

+Sets up an HTTP server and opens the target URL in a browser with books rendered in sortable columns: title, authors, ISBN, pages, score, rating, ratings.
+_score_ is an additional [calculated][score] column that takes into account both a book's average rating and number of ratings, giving a more accurate estimate of its importance than the average rating.

 ## Configuration